profAlexButler/mgis130-business-intelligence-dashboard/README.md

 A professional business intelligence dashboard for tracking competitor stock performance in the technology sector.
 Built with vanilla JavaScript and designed for deployment on Vercel.

 **Class Project**: MGIS130 - Business Intelligence Dashboard with automated data retrieval and export functionality.
+For use by RIT Saunders College of Business students.

 ## Features